michaeldiguiseppi/java_curriculum_personal/README.md

 You'll see that the tests start with an `@Test` suffix.
 Each test is a method whose name gives a good hint as to what should happen if the test method is executed successfully.
 For example, `createZombie_ShouldHaveName()` means that once you instantiate a Zombie, it is expected that it will have a name.
 The validity of the test is measured with the `assertEquals()` method, which takes two parameters, testing to see if the parameters are the same, using the following syntax: `assertEquals(expected, actual)`.

-Now that we understand the tests, let's take a look at the various files in the main folder.
+Now that we understand the tests, let's take a look at the various files in the main/java/challenges folder.

-You should find `Person.java`, `Zombie.java`, and `Human.java` files in the challenges folder.
+You should find the `Person.java`, `Zombie.java`, and `Human.java` files in the challenges folder.
 Take note of how they interact with each other.
 What do you think `Zombie implements Person` means?